-E&Y and Deloitte attended the minuted audit committee meetings to provide debriefs on the auditing work.
-The meetings were also attended by, among others, the CFO, the chief accountant and the head of corporate governance.
-The committee's meetings are minuted and the minutes are then distributed to all board members.
+Deloitte attended the minuted audit committee meetings to provide debriefs on the auditing work.
+The meetings were also attended by, among others, the CFO, the chief accountant, and the head of corporate governance.
+Minutes from the committee's meetings were distributed to all board members.